bgporter/tmbotg/README.md

 Twitter bot app (written using Twython) that assumes it will be called once a minute by a cron job.
 Approximately once an hour, it should generate a new tweet.

+**TODO:**

+- add logging
+- wrap the update_status call in a try block so we can catch (and log) TwythonError exceptions (e.g. on a duplicate status update)
-**TODO:** add the ability to process mentions that contain a '?' by replying to that user with a chunk of lyrics.
+- add the ability to process mentions that contain a '?' by replying to that user with a chunk of lyrics.